 Our operations

-We believe the places we work should be a reflection of our company values - being a responsible brand starts with our owned and operated facilities.
+We believe the places we work should reflect our company values - being a responsible brand starts with our owned and operated facilities.

-• Our UK distribution centre and Made In England factory are zero waste to landfill.
+• Our UK distribution centre is zero waste to landfill.
 We are also working with our Tier 1 suppliers to achieve zero waste to landfill in our supply chain too.

 • The Netherlands distribution centre and our UK distribution centre were designed with sustainability in mind and achieved a BREEAM rating of Very Good.
 Our Carnaby Street store in London is also BREEAM certified.
 BREEAM provides a holistic sustainability assessment framework for buildings and infrastructure, ensuring that projects meet sustainability goals and continue to perform optimally over time.